-Driving in the United States is becoming more lethal, with almost 18,000 people killed in traffic incidents in the first six months of 2018 alone.
-That represents an increase of more than 10% compared to the same period last year, and that period had an increase compared to the first half of 2016.
+Driving in Texas is becoming more lethal, with almost 3,700 people killed in traffic incidents in 2018.
+That represents an increase of more than 10% compared to the same period in 2017.

 Houston is the most populated city in Texas.
-Because of this, we also see the most car accidents.
-According to the Texas Department of Transportation, there were 65,234 accidents in Houston in 2017.
+Which is why we likely see the most car accidents in Texas here.
+According to the Texas Department of Transportation (DOT), there were 107,215 accidents in Harris County in 2018.

-Using this data on the use of mobile phones and analysis of collision statistics compiled by the Federal Highway Administration, EverQuote was able to create a ranking of the most lethal roads in the country.
-The results indicate how dangerous driving habits, combined with a lack of state policies that could contain them, may be increasing deaths.
+Using this data on the use of mobile phones and complemented by an analysis of collision statistics compiled by the Federal Highway Administration, EverQuote was able to create a ranking of the most lethal roads in the country.
+The results indicate how dangerous driving habits, combined with a lack of state policies that could limit them, may be increasing deaths.

 That’s only behind California’s State Route 99, which averaged 62.3 fatal accidents per 100 miles.
 Interstate 10 (I-10) ranked the fourth-most dangerous in America with 54.5 fatal accidents per 100 miles.
 I-10’s deadliest city was New Orleans, Louisiana.

-The Bayou City was named the most dangerous stretch on I-45, experiencing 51 fatal accidents.
+The Bayou City was named the most dangerous stretch on I-45, experiencing 51 fatal accidents in 2018.

 A study by ValuePenguin looked at the number of fatal accidents that happened in dark areas or areas where no roadway lighting was present.
 I-10 was rated the second-darkest highway, and I-45 ranked No. 3 on the same list.
 Both highways averaged nearly 20 fatal accidents per 100 miles due to nighttime conditions.